 The shelter is open annually from October 15 until April 30.

-TKC currently has two couples serve one meal a month from October to April each year.
+TKC currently has two couples bring a meal on the fourth Sunday of each month.
 Request more info to see how you can help the Zaban Paradies Center, or sign up to volunteer.

 Did you know?